6941 W. Archer Ave. Chicago, IL 60638

 Why Is Function Important for Oral Health?

-There is so much that could be missed if the focus would be solely on teeth.
-Functional Dentistry allows Dr. Radziszewski to analyze the ten structural and functional factors in the chewing system to find the missing links.
-When treating even a single tooth, the treatment should be done with respect to the entire chewing system.
+There is so much that could be missed if the focus were solely on teeth.
+Functional Dentistry allows Dr. Radziszewski to analyze the ten structural and functional factors of the chewing system to identify the missing links.
+When treating even a single tooth, the treatment should be guided by the entire chewing system.

 Our teeth are used thousands of times a day, during speaking, sustaining the forces of chewing and digesting food.
 Their proper function is necessary for healthy, comfortable, and beautiful smiles.
 The study of Functional Dentistry has allowed Dr. Radziszewski to help patients regain their optimum health.